Alberton Oval: Interstate pre-season matches

-2022/23 redevelopment
+Redevelopment through the 2020's

-In 2021, Port Adelaide club officials revealed plans for a redevelopment of the Alberton Oval and surrounding precinct, to include an additional indoor training and administration venue for football, which would feature two basketball courts and an adjacent outdoor soccer pitch.
+In 2021, Port Adelaide club officials revealed plans for a redevelopment of Alberton Oval and the surrounding precinct, to include an additional indoor training and administration venue for football, which would feature two basketball courts and an adjacent outdoor soccer pitch.
 Upgrades to the existing change-rooms and training buildings for men's and women's players were also proposed, as well as spectator amenities and additional spaces for parked cars.
-The plans were opposed by many local residents who were opposed to the loss of the public park and removal of a dozen significant trees while others claimed it would exacerbate traffic and congestion issues, though club officials pointed to the expanded car-park spaces available for staff and players, and the opportunities available for local community sports groups to utilise the facilities.
+The plans were opposed by many local residents who were troubled by the loss of the public park and removal of a dozen significant trees, while others claimed it would exacerbate traffic congestion in the area, though club officials pointed to the expanded car-park spaces available for staff and players, and the opportunities available for local community sports groups to utilise the facilities.
 The proposal was granted approval by the City of Port Adelaide Enfield council on 9 November 2021.
-The estimated cost of the redevelopment is $30 million, of which $15 million was financed from the federal government in an announcement made on 27 November 2021.
+The overall cost of the redevelopment was $30 million, of which $15 million was financed from the federal government in an announcement made on 27 November 2021.
 The other half of the cost was raised by the South Australian government's Office for Recreation and Sport, the AFL and the club, and several undisclosed club benefactors.